ralsina/boxes-book/src/lesson11.md

   > ### Underfull and Overfull
   >
-  > When a line has too few characters, slack is positive and we have to
+  > When a line has too few characters, slack is
-  > "spread" them, that is called "underfull".
-The opposite, where a line has
+  > positive and we have to "spread" them, that is called **underfull**.
+The
-  > too many characters, slack is negative and we have to "smush" them, is
+  > opposite, where a line has too many characters, slack is negative and we
-  > called "overfull".
+  > have to "smush" them, is called **overfull**.

 ![lesson10_one_break.svg](lesson10_one_break.svg)